BushmanLab/bilateria/README.md

 Running the code under sections "Libraries", "Setup", and "Functions" is necessary before running any analysis code.

 # Running analysis code
 The code from each analysis code chunk (e.g. "Figure 1") can be run independently from each other.
 Data is reset (re-loaded from OTU table and sample sheet) within each code chunk.

+The `speciesArea` code can be run by calling `make` within that directory.